-I enjoyed learning about engines and aircraft.
-But learning about taxes is different.
+I remember I loved learning about engines and aircraft.
+Learning about taxes is a bit different.
 It’s boring.

 What about investing?
 Isn’t it exciting to grow your money?

-I once found investing exciting 7 years ago when I first started.
-But the more I learned, the more boring investing became.
+I found investing exciting 7 years ago when I first started.
+But the more I learned, the more boring (and less speculative) my investing became.

-After 5 years, my investing approach converged on index investing – the most boring form of investing.
+After 5 years, my investing approach converged on index investing.
+It’s the most boring form of investing.

 I learned that good investing is boring.
 Bad investing is fun, like gambling.